Code-Institute-Submissions/finnahern-dev-blog_AprResub/README.md

 - ### Full CRUD functionality for posts

 As mentioned above the dashboard completes the CRUD functionality for the user's own posts.
-From there they can create a new post or edit an existing one using a simple form, as well as delete
+From there they can create a new post or edit an existing one using a simple form, as well as delete unwanted posts.

 ![Post create form](screenshots/post_create.PNG)

-## User stories
+## Agile methodology
+I used the Github project board and Trello to plan and guide the development of the project using an interactive to do list to keep track of tasks in progress and user stories.

 ## Testing
+I have manually tested a number of aspects of the program, particularly the elements that require a user input to ensure all input is validated and invalid input is handled appropriately.
+Manual testing was undertaken both in the deployed Heroku terminal and the one in the Gitpod IDE.

+Below I've detailed some of the bugs I encountered during development that have been fixed.
+Unfortunately there are some issues I became aware of that I was not able to resolve due to time contraints, these are also mentioned below.

-Bugs identified and fixed
+### Bugs identified and fixed
-Password links/redirects not working - Changed urls from "login"/"logout" to "blog:login"/"blog/logout",
-Password change going to django error instead of redirect. added success_url="/password_change/done") to PasswordChangeView
+- Password links/redirects not working - The first version of the login/logout urls did not work properly.
+Django would throw an error whenever it tried to render a page featuring a link to them (which was every page due to the sidebar in the base.html template).
+This was resolved by changing the urls from "login"/"logout" to "blog:login"/"blog:logout".

+- When the user submitted the password change form Django would throw an error.
+Manually navigating back to the home page using the browser's address bar and trying to login again revealed that the password had been changed successfully, the issue was just with redirecting the user to the confirmation page afterwards.
+I resolved this by added the '(success_url="/password_change/done")' argument to the password change path in urls.py.

-Unresolved issues
+### Unresolved issues
--Slugs
--No defensive programming when deleting
+- Late in development I discovered a major bug that can render the site inoperable.
+The url for the individual posts are generated from slugs which are created using the date the post was created and its title.
+The Django administrator backend ensures that these slugs are unique, but the site's forms for adding or editing posts do not.
+This means that the user can create a post an indentical title to one already created that day which gives it an identical slug.
+Once this happens the url doesn't work because Django can't tell which object it needs to get and it throws an error instead of rendering a page that features a link to either post.
+This includes the home page and the user's dashboard.
+This issue can probably be fixed by using [Django 4.0's unique constraints](https://docs.djangoproject.com/en/4.0/ref/models/constraints/0) to ensure that when a user submits a form to add or edit a post that its slug is unique and prevent the database from being changed if not.

+- Similar to the above the add/edit forms do not check for symbols in the title which create invalid slugs.
+Defensive programming in the add and edit views can check for symbols in the title and remove them from the generated slug.

+- There is no defensive programming when deleting posts.
+Clicking the delete link in the dashboard immediately erases the post from the database without asking for confirmation from the user.
+This is poor UX and can lead to preventable data loss.

+### Improvements to make
+As well as resolving the issues mentioned above if I had more time to improve the site there are a number of features I would like to add, such as:

+- Custom styling, using [Bootstrap](https://getbootstrap.com/docs/3.4/css/) or [Materialize](https://materializecss.com/), to create a more intuitive and pleasing to use UI.
+- Completing the drafts feature planned in the data model so users can save posts before publishing them.
+- Comments/likes to interact with posts
+- Plugins like [Summernote](https://summernote.org/) or [Crispy Forms](https://django-crispy-forms.readthedocs.io/en/latest/) to improve UX for forms.

-- ### Validator testing
+### Validator testing
-The Pythin code was validated using the [Pep8](http://pep8online.com/) validator.
+The Python code was validated using the [Pep8](http://pep8online.com/) validator.
 The only errors returned were a number of "line too long" and "continuation line under-indented for visual indent" errors, that don't interfere with the program logic.

-Improvements to make

--Custom stlying, Bootstrap or MAterlalize
--Drafts
--Plugins like summernote or crispy forms to improve UX for forms.

 ## Deployment

+The project was deployed using Heroku with a PostgreSQL database.

+### Steps for deployment

+- Create a new Heroku app
+- Install the Heroku Postgres Add-on
+- Ensure Config Vars, such as DATABASE_URL and SECRET_KEY are configured correctly in setting.py
+- Link the Heroku app to the Github repository
+- Click deploy

 ## Credits